lanl/pymplot/README.md

 Feedback, bug reports, and improvement ideas are welcome.

-If you use this package in your research, please cite:
+If you use this package in your research, please cite it as:

-> Kai Gao, Lianjie Huang, 2020, Pymplot: An open-source, lightweight plotting package based on Python and matplotlib, url: [github.com/lanl/pymplot](https://github.com/lanl/pymplot)
+> Kai Gao, Lianjie Huang, 2020, Pymplot: An open-source, lightweight plotting package based on Python and matplotlib, URL: [github.com/lanl/pymplot](https://github.com/lanl/pymplot)